Raku/roast/README.md

 to the user's fork on Github, and there the PR is initiated.

 If a new test file has been created, one additional step has to be
-taken: the new test file has to be added to spectest.data and a PR for project 'github.com/rakudo/rakudo' can be submitted for that.
-However, it is easier just to ask for help adding the new test file on IRC channel #perl6.
+taken: the new test file has to be added to `github.com/rakudo/rakudo/t/spectest.data` and a PR for project `github.com/rakudo/rakudo` can be submitted for that.
+However, it is easier just to ask for help adding the new test file on IRC channel `#perl6`.

 #### Fudged tests

-Let's say you want to propose a new feature for 'rakudo' and, being a believer in test-driven development, are submittng some test for something that can't yet be tested.
+Let's say you want to propose a new feature for `rakudo` and, being a believer in test-driven development, are submittng some test for something that can't yet be tested.
 Thus we will need to create the test but we will _fudge_ it so it will be ignored.